R JSON Files Handling

 fromJSON("filename")

-Here, filename is the name of JSON file with a path, it does not need to mention the file path if the file exists in the current working directory.
+Here, filename is the name of json file with path, it does not need to mention the file path if the file exists in the current working directory.

 [